peteroupc/peteroupc.github.io/randomfunc.md

         return minInclusive + (maxInclusive - minInclusive) * RNDU01()
     END METHOD

-For other number formats (including Java's `double` and `float`), the pseudocode above can overflow if the difference between `maxInclusive` and `minInclusive` exceeds the maximum possible value for the format.
-For such formats, the following pseudocode for `RNDRANGE()` can be used instead.
-In the pseudocode below, `NUM_MAX` is the highest possible finite number for the number format.
-The pseudocode assumes that the highest possible value is positive and the lowest possible value is negative.
+For other number formats (including Java's `double` and `float`), the pseudocode above can overflow if the difference between `maxInclusive` and `minInclusive` exceeds the maximum possible value for the format, among other problems with this implementation of `RNDRANGE`.
+For binary floating-point numbers, the [**Rademacher Floating-Point Library**](https://gitlab.com/christoph-conrads/rademacher-fpl) has a more sophisticated implementation of this method, but the implementation is far from trivial and is described only in the source code.

-    METHOD RNDRANGE(minInclusive, maxInclusive)
-       if minInclusive > maxInclusive: return error
-       if minInclusive == maxInclusive: return minInclusive
-       // usual: Difference does not exceed maxInclusive usual=minInclusive >= 0 or
-           minInclusive + NUM_MAX >= maxInclusive
-       rng=NUM_MAX
-       if usual: rng = (maxInclusive - minInclusive) while true
-         ret = rng * RNDU01()
-         if usual: return minInclusive + ret
-         negative = RNDINT(1) == 0
-         if negative: ret = 0 - ret
-         // NOTE: If the number format has positive and negative
-         // zero, as is the case for Java `float` and
-         // `double` and .NET's implementation of `System.Decimal`,
-         // for example, use the following line: if negative and ret == 0: continue if ret >= minInclusive and ret <= maxInclusive: return ret end
-    END METHOD

-**REMARK:** Multiplying by `RNDU01()` in both cases above is not ideal, since doing so merely stretches that number to fit the range if the range is greater than 1.
-The [**Rademacher Floating-Point Library**](https://gitlab.com/christoph-conrads/rademacher-fpl) has a more sophisticated implementation of this method, but the implementation is far from trivial and is described only in the source code.

 Three related methods can be derived from `RNDRANGE` as follows: